 A bridge is a good solution if the adjacent teeth are decayed or severely infected and require dental crowns to protect them and can be a cost-effective and non-invasive treatment that is completed in a couple of weeks or so.

 However, when the adjacent teeth are healthy, strong, and cosmetically appealing, it is undesirable to reshape these teeth.

 Reshaping and crowning healthy teeth increase the risk of infection and decay in these teeth later, as crowns can start to leak as they age.
 Initially, a three-unit bridge can seem a more cost-effective solution compared with a dental implant, but in the longer term, this solution can be costlier.
 All restorations need replacing as they age.
 When this happens, the cost of replacing a three-unit bridge is higher than replacing a single implant crown.

 A Maryland bridge uses ‘wings’ instead of crowns to support the replacement tooth or pontic.
 The wings are bonded onto the inner surfaces of the teeth adjacent to the gap and are virtually invisible.
 Sometimes the wings have holes to increase retention, and this is called a Rochette bridge.
-While less invasive than a standard three-unit bridge, a Maryland bridge is quite fragile and is best used to restore front teeth as it cannot withstand any substantial pressure created when chewing food.
-Sometimes a Maryland bridge will ‘pop’ off the supporting teeth and must be rebounded by the dentist.

 A dental implant is a more permanent solution for single tooth loss, and nowadays, treatment is often quite fast to complete.